jhsiaomei/real_estate_app/README.md

 ### Installation

-To use this example locally, you can clone the respository to your local computer.
+To use this example locally, you can clone the repository to your local computer.

 You will need to run bundle to account for the added dependencies.